horacioh/ticket2invoice/README.md

 ## add lambda trigger (function)

 ### ⚠️ THIS DOES NOT WORK WITH THIS FUNCTION CONFIG.
-YOU NEED TO CREATE A DEFAULT LAMBDA TRIGGER AND ADD ALL THE PERMISSIONS IN THE AWS CONSOLE
+YOU NEED TO CREATE A DEFAULT LAMBDA TRIGGER AND ADD ALL THE PERMISSIONS IN THE AWS CONSOLE.
+This is due to a cyclical dependency with Cognito and S3. soon to be fixed!

 ```bash
 → amplify add function